bhoomildayani182/stackspout/README.md

 ### Overrides
-- Adds many Nextcloud extensions and some configuration
+- Adds many Nextcloud extensions and some configuration -> most notably `external` to add Applications into Nextcloud as hub
-- Add Email Auth back to Zulip
+- Add Email Auth back to Zulip so guests can be invited

 ### New Applications
 below list is formatted as:
 > subdomain: Service (helmrepo, if not provided by the service authors)

 #### Stable including Single-Sign-On
-- dev: Gitea
+- dev: Gitea (TODO: Forgej)
-- do: Vikunja (k8s-at-home - migrating to truecharts)
+- do: Vikunja (k8s-at-home - migrating to creators chart)
-- ninja: InvoiceNinja
+- ninja: InvoiceNinja (No SSO)
 #### In Development
 - people: SuiteCRM (bitnami repo)
 - time: Kimai (robjuz repo)